andre-reyes/Network-Design/Phase 1/README.md

-﻿<a name="br1"></a>Template for Readme File.md 5/

-Readme File
+# Readme File

-Title and Authors
+## Title and Authors

-The name of this phase which you coded for. e.g.: phase 1, phase 2...

-Names of the group members.
+* Phase 1

+* Andre Reyes

-Environment
+## Environment

-What OS you used for your code. e.g.: MacOS, Windows, Linux

-The name of the programming language you used. e.g.: C, C++, Python...

-The version of programming language. e.g.: python 2.7 or python 3.5
+* OS: Linux

+* Language: Python

+* Python version: 3.10.6

-Instructions
+## Instructions

-In detailed instructions that are well organized in steps.
+* In detailed instructions that are well organized in steps.

-If any speciﬁc folder is needed to be created, enunciate it.
+* If any speciﬁc folder is needed to be created, enunciate it.

-If any ﬁle is needed to be placed in any speciﬁc folder, enunciate it.
+* If any ﬁle is needed to be placed in any speciﬁc folder, enunciate it.

-In detailed console commands including ﬂags and arguments. e.g.: python something.py --option "long
+* In detailed console commands including ﬂags and arguments. e.g.: python something.py --option "long string"

-string"

-If any code is developed by IDEs, show the following information: name of the IDE, in detailed
+* If any code is developed by IDEs, show the following information: name of the IDE, in detailed

 conﬁguration.

-1 / 1